adrijmz/ResearchSE_Deliver1/README.md

 https://extractor.readthedocs.io/en/latest/

 This repository contains a Python script for extracting and analyzing information from scientific articles in PDF format.
 The script performs various tasks to facilitate the analysis of multiple articles located in the directory /papers.
+To extract all information the script use the service GROBID (2008-2022) <https://github.com/kermitt2/grobid>.

 ## Features
 - #### Extraction of PDF Text: